Rosalynn Carter's intimate funeral is held in the town where she and her husband were born

 Even so, she never stopped being the small-town Southerner whose cooking repertoire leaned heavily on mayonnaise and pimento cheese, Jason Carter said as he told endearing stories about his grandmother.

 The Atlanta events reflected the grandest chapters of Rosalynn Carter’s life.
 Mourners viewed her casket steps from The Carter Center she and her husband co-founded after leaving the White House, then she was honored at a service filled with the music of a symphony chorus, a majestic pipe organ and fellow Habitat for Humanity ambassadors Garth Brooks and Trisha Yearwood.
-President Joe Biden, former President Bill Clinton and the first ladies joined Jimmy Carter and their four children in the front row.
+President Joe Biden, former President Bill Clinton and the first ladies joined Jimmy Carter and their four children in the front row, in front of more than 1,000 congregants in suits, ties and dresses.

-The proceedings Wednesday underscored the simpler constants in Rosalynn Carter's life.
+The proceedings Wednesday underscored her simpler constants.
 The sanctuary in Plains seats fewer people than the balcony at Glenn Memorial in Atlanta.
-Maranatha, tucked away at the edge of Plains where the town gives way to cotton fields, has no powerful organ; instead the cross he made and offering plates he turned on his lathe.
+Maranatha, tucked away at the edge of Plains where the town gives way to cotton fields, has no powerful organ; instead the cross her husband made and offering plates he turned on his lathe.
+Some of the congregants wore casual attire.

 Church members, who were included in the invitation-only ceremony, rarely talk of ”President Carter” or “Mrs. Carter.”
 They are supporting “Mr. Jimmy” as he grieves for “Ms. Rosalynn.”